Tuesday, December 3, 2013

 13 Ways of Looking at Lou Reed - by Steve Brightman (CC#48)

 When Steve Brightman began writing this book and when Crisis Chronicles Press decided to publish it, we had no idea that Lou Reed would be dead when it came out.
-I was just happy to be offered a book of poems inspired by a personal hero and composed by someone I respect greatly as a poet and person.
+I was just happy to be offered a book of poems inspired by a personal hero.
 Now we offer it to you.

 Published on 3 December 2013, 13 Ways of Looking at Lou Reed consists of 13 poems, lovingly hand assembled and saddle staple bound with prime quality off-white cardstock, black endpapers and white pages.
 I created the cover art by manipulating Lou's senior picture, swiped from the 1959 Freeport [New York] High School yearbook.